 Clifton Heights is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,684 people and five constituent neighborhoods, Clifton Heights is the 200th largest community in Pennsylvania.

-Clifton Heights is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Clifton Heights isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clifton Heights are a mix of both white- and blue-collar jobs.
 Overall, Clifton Heights is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Clifton Heights who work in office and administrative support (19.43%), sales jobs (9.87%), and food service (7.91%).
+There are especially a lot of people living in Clifton Heights who work in office and administrative support (18.42%), sales jobs (9.72%), and management occupations (8.54%).

 Also of interest is that Clifton Heights has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small borough, Clifton Heights has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Clifton Heights, a lot of people use the bus to get to work every day though Clifton Heights is a relatively small borough.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-In terms of college education, Clifton Heights is nearly on par with the US average for all cities of 21.84%: 17.84% of adults 25 and older in Clifton Heights have a bachelor's degree or advanced degree.
+The percentage of adults in Clifton Heights with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.66% of adults in Clifton Heights have a bachelor's degree or advanced degree.

-Clifton Heights is a very ethnically-diverse borough.
+Clifton Heights is an extremely ethnically-diverse borough.
 The people who call Clifton Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clifton Heights residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clifton Heights include Italian, German, Polish, and English.

 The most common language spoken in Clifton Heights is English.
 Other important languages spoken here include Spanish and Chinese.